makingdevs/blog/content/post/2017-07-24-develop-with-vertx.md

 author="Carlo Gilmar Padilla Santana"
 +++

-Recently we use the project **Vertx** for develop a project.
+Recently we used the project **Vertx** for develop a project.
 Now I'm going to talk about the basic functionality.

 > VertX is a tool-kit for building reactive applications on the **JVM**.